RawanBahnous/NWv2Website/README.md

 ## How To Use:
    - Now you Can Register With a Register Form
-   - Make Crud Operations As NG Admin
+   - Make Crud Operations As NW Admin
    - Or Just View All Articles As Enduser
    - Search Article By Title
    - Sort By Publication Date or By Name

 ## How To Run the Project
-Follow these steps to run the NG project on your local machine:
+Follow these steps to run the NW project on your local machine:

  1 - Download the Zip File: